matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 Open `./src/App.vue` and set the `GREETER_CONTRACT_ADDRESS` constant equal to the address where the greeter contract was deployed.

-To interact with zkSync's smart contract, we also need its ABI.
+To interact with zkSync's smart contract, its ABI is also needed.

 - Create the `./src/abi.json` file.
 - You can get the contract's ABI in the hardhat project folder from the previous section in the `./artifacts/contracts/tmp/Flattened.sol/Greeter.json` file.
 You should copy the `abi` array and paste it into the `abi.json` created in the previous step.
 The file should look roughly the following way: